brendanmurty/site/README.md

 ## Summary

-This repository contains the website for the [Murty family](https://murty.au/), which has been built with [Deno](https://deno.land/), [Lume](https://lumeland.github.io/), a commercially licensed version of the [IO font by Mass-Driver](https://io.mass-driver.com/), and the free icon pack from [Font Awesome](https://fontawesome.com/).
+This repository contains the website for the [Murty family](https://murty.au/), which has been built with [Deno](https://deno.land/), [Lume](https://lumeland.github.io/), a commercially licensed version of the [IO font by Mass-Driver](https://io.mass-driver.com/), and a licensed icon pack from [Font Awesome](https://fontawesome.com/).

 Tests, build and local server commands are available from local environments.